Rohansmash/SVM_Model-on-Covid_Twitter-Dataset/README.md

 Applying Support Vector Machines (SVM) to classify sentiments toward the COVID-19 pandemic (using Twitter data) The Project focuses in using SVM model to analyse the Twitter dataset.
 Initial phase involves in identifying the various junk , NULL , missing values.
-Then modeling is donw using SVM model.
+Then modeling is done using SVM model.